deviousdevops/ie-bank-2024/docs/general_system_description.md

   - SLA of all Azure Services hosting your production workload.
   - Configuration applied to the hosting infrastructure in production.
   - Dependencies between your components (service mapping).
-  - Use cases affecting user experience.
+  - Use cases affecting user experience. small change
   - Documented SLIs and SLOs.

 ### Service Level Objectives (SLOs)